mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

 <h2 id="28f9be702977991f6e9af6eac821e5bf"></h2>
 ### Quiz: Informed Probabilities

+ - Let’s say you know that your opponent is actually running a depth 2 minimax, using the result 80% of the time, and moving randomly otherwise
+ - Question: What tree search should you use?
+ - Answer: Expectimax!
+    - To figure out EACH chance node’s probabilities, you have to run a simulation of your opponent
+    - This kind of thing gets very slow very quickly
+    - Even worse if you have to simulate your opponent simulating you…
+    - … except for minimax, which has the nice property that it all collapses into one game tree

 In general expectimax is the more general search procedures.
 You should always in principle use expectimax.